Teen Celebrities From the 70's

 Parker Stevenson was one of the stars that teenage girls followed.
 Although he did some stints as a kid, most of his acting career occurred after his graduation from Princeton in the early 1970's.
 Therefore, he was actually in his 20's as his acting career took off.

 While he was in a number of movies and guest starred in several shows, it was probably his role in the Hardy Boys that brought this 70's celebrity to the attention of most teens.

 Of course, for some fans of the show, Shaun Cassidy who played his brother was also considered a favorite.
-Parker continued on in the entertainment business to current day of course and at one time was married to Kirstie Alley for a number of years.
+Shaun continued to work in the business, but primarily behind the scenes as a producer and screenwriter.
+Parker also remains in the entertainment business to current day and at one time was married to Kirstie Alley for a number of years.

 Not all teen celebrities are born into the profession, but David Cassidy was.
 His father Jack Cassidy was an actor and his mother was an actress.
 Although he was acting in plays and filled smaller roles in TV shows, David became a constant in the teen consciousness in 1970 when he took a part in The Partridge Family.